 Our services are provided entirely by counsellors and psychotherapists.
 We are an organisational member of the British Association for Counselling and Psychotherapy (BACP) with accredited service status.
 As a BACP member, we are bound by its Ethical Framework.

-The Everyman Project was formed as a result of the closure of the Everyman Center, A Volunteer Organisation which was formed in 1989 offering support to Perpurtrators of domestic violence.
-After the center closed in 1996 due to lack of funding, some of the then volunteers decided to continue the work by forming what is now the Everyman Project.
-We are a Charitable organisation whose mission is to help society by reducing angry, abusive and violent behaviours.
+Everyman Project was formed from the Everyman Centre, a volunteer organisation formed in 1989 to offer support to perpetrators of domestic violence.
+After the Centre closed in 1996 due to a lack of funding, some of the volunteers continued the work by forming what is now Everyman Project.

 Our entry for the BACP Counselling and Psychotherapy Awards 2010 was shortlisted and highly commended.
 We have also been a runner-up in The King’s Fund’s GSK IMPACT Awards.

 Everyman Project has previously been funded by Porticus UK and the Lloyds TSB Foundation for England and Wales.
 We are currently funded and supported by the Oak Foundation and by the City of London Corporation’s charity, City Bridge Trust.